sneelagiri/codaisseur/README.md

 # codaisseur

-This repository contains all the files that I have used and will be using throughout my time as a trainee at Codaisseur Academy.
+This repository contains all the files that I have used throughout my time as a trainee at Codaisseur Academy.